-South Dakota voters will be able to legalize online sports betting on their November 2020 ballot.
-Maryland and Lousiana voters will be able to legalize sports betting on their ballots as well, but definitive rules will need to be written during the 2021 legislative session.
+South Dakota voters legalized sports betting on their November 2020 ballot.
+Maryland and Lousiana voters followed suit but the specifics surrounding the sports betting regulations will need to be written during the 2021 legislative session.

 There have been many other states that have considered legalizing online sports betting in the past but for some reason weren’t able to get it done the first time.
 These states will likely bring up the topic again.

 The best U.S. online sportsbooks vary from state to state, have differing odds, and different overall user experience.
 But, one thing they do have in common is that they are legal and safe to use in the states that they are regulated in.

 - DraftKings (Legal in N.J., PA, IN, IA, N.H., CO, IL, W.V.)

 - FanDuel (Legal in N.J., PA, IN, IA., CO, IL, W.V.)